converged-computing/rainbow/docs/developer.md

 # Developer Guide

 This is a short guide to help with development.
+It's recommended to develop rainbow locally with Go (I use version 1.20.14) but a `.devcontainer` environment is provided if you don't have that.

 ### Documentation